After finishing up my daily walk in Central Park, NYC, I passed by a group of inner-city kids sitting and eating lunch.

 Not one juicy summer peach, plum, or nectarine.
-There were no sweet clusters of grapes, bags of ripe cherries, or chunky pieces of watermelon.
+There were no clusters of sweet grapes, bags of ripe cherries, or chunky pieces of watermelon.

 Nada.
 Zippo.
 Nothing!

-Besides being hydrating, refreshing and cooling on this 95 degree day, fresh fruit contains an abundance of easily absorbable vitamin C.
+Besides being hydrating, refreshing and cooling on this 95 degree day, fresh fruit also contains an abundance of easily absorbable vitamin C.

 It’s an essential vitamin that ALL of those kids need to eat to thrive.
-The fact that not one single child was eating a simple piece of fresh fruit was shocking, to say the least.
+The fact that not one single child was eating a piece of fresh fruit was shocking, to say the least.